-CareerStart at the Middle College, ccwatraining.org/careerstart, is a Community College Workforce Alliance (CCWA) short-term workforce training and GED completion program.
-This grant-funded program is designed for individuals who are ready to start a career, but lack the required skills or experience to advance, and for individuals who are working, but lack financial stability.
-The program offers low or no-cost industry credential training classes for young adults, single parents, unemployed or underemployed individuals who would benefit from a training environment that includes academic support and career coaching services.
-GED completion classes are available for participants who need to complete a high school credential to increase employability.
-Training classes are available for credentials in Customer Service, Nurse Aide, Logistics Associate (Warehousing), NCCER Core (Construction), OSHA 10, Fork Lift, CPR and First Aid.
+CareerStart (formerly known as Middle College), is a Community College Workforce Alliance (CCWA) short-term workforce training program.
+This grant-funded program is designed for individuals who are ready to start a career, but may lack the required skills or experience to advance.
+The program offers low or no-cost industry credential training classes for individuals who would benefit from a training environment that includes academic support and career coaching services.
+GED completion classes are available through community partners for participants who need to complete a high school credential to increase employability.

+Training classes are available for credentials in Customer Service, Healthcare, Construction/Trades, Warehousing/Logistics, Information Technology, Transportation/Manufacturing.

-CareerStart training programs are typically less than three months in length and include academic instruction, credential training, experiential learning activities, exam preparation, employability skills, industry exposure, financial and digital literacy and career coaching.
-Classes are grant-funded and offered in collaboration with community partnerships, resulting in low to no-cost training classes for qualified students.
-Contact the CareerStart program at (804) 523-5345 or middlecollege@reynolds.edu for more information.
+CareerStart training programs are typically less than three months in length and include academic assistance, credential training, exam preparation, employability skills, industry exposure, financial and digital literacy and career coaching.
+Classes are grant- funded and offered in collaboration with community partnerships, resulting in low to no-cost training classes for qualified students.

+Contact the CareerStart program at (804) 523-5345 or ccwatraining.org/careerstart for more information.